Christian Zheng Sheng College: History and funding

 In December 2009, Shek resigned from its board to eliminate the risk of conflict of interest; principal Alman Chan said that the average monthly donations to the association had fallen to about HK$70,000 a month compared to about HK$110,000 before the investigation, and said that this would affect the annual Lunar New Year visit by a group of mainland orphans to Hong Kong.

 On 22 March 2010, ICAC wrote a written statement to the college informing that ICAC didn't find any evidence of fraud or corruption.
 ICAC had ceased further investigation and closed the case.
 Furthermore, ICAC apologised for causing public anxiety towards the college.

+On 7 June 2024, the school announced that it would cease operations on July 7 due to insufficient funding after funds were frozen by police as part of an ongoing investigation into fraud.

 Students

 The existing school can accommodate 30 students; as of June 2009 there are 123 students.
 90% of its students were ordered to enter the school by court verdict, and most are former drug addicts, with others having committed smuggling, theft and other crimes.
 The students strive to correct themselves to prepare for a new life in the society.
 Students with good performance may re-enter conventional secondary schools elsewhere in Hong Kong.
 According to Principal Alman Chan, 90% of the school's Form 5 graduates do not return to drugs, and most have no problem finding jobs.

 The majority (100 out of 120) of students receive funds from the Hong Kong Government.
 According to the Social Welfare Department receives about HK$1 million of taxpayers money each month.

 The money is meant to support around 100 of the 120 students, with each getting around HK$10,000 in dole payments.